datasektionen/bawang-content/studier/faq/body_en.md

 ## Credit requirements

-**There are two or more obligatory momnets I have to attend at the same time, what do I do?**
+### There are two or more obligatory moments I have to attend at the same time, what do I do?
 Mail you programe responsible while informing the course responsibles for both of the courses and the Study Comittee.

 **What happens if I fail a course?**